T4g1/z14/README.md

 * MALABAR_HISTORY_MAX_SIZE: Size of the history max before rejecting commands
 * MALABAR_MUTE_TIME: Time to mute in seconds
 * MALABAR_MUTE_ROLE: Role to assign so the user is muted

+### Kick T4g1

+Whoever invokes it will be flagged as a dangerous criminal

+* kt will give a nice message to whoever invoked it

 ### Opinion